skip to Main Content

 Finally some prints:

-When I look back at my first true prints I chuckle now; they were exciting at the time but I see how I have progressed in these years of making bundles.
-They were basic and heavy on the use of iron.
+When I look back at my first true prints I chuckle now; they were exciting at the time but I see how I have progressed in these years of making a bundle on a wood dowel.
+They were very basic and heavy on the use of iron.

 It’s how we roll: